abhirockzz/fn-java-sdk-invoke/README.md

 You need to install the OCI SDK JAR to your local Maven repository first.

-Download the preview version of the OCI Java SDK
+Download the preview version of the OCI Java SDK from the location

 Unzip -

-`unzip oci-java-sdk-preview.zip`
+`unzip oci-java-sdk-dist-1.3.6-preview1-20190125.203329-3.zip`

 Set the name of the SDK JAR as an environment variable -